jasperla/crane/README.md

         -destination=/ -sshkey=/home/jasper/.ssh/id_rsa

-The public key name is derived from `sshkey`; if the key requires a password it can be passed with `-sshkey` though this is not recommended for unattended use.
+The public key name is derived from `sshkey`; if the key requires a password it can be passed with `-sshpass` though this is not recommended for unattended use, or security.

 When Crane has installed all software, it can remove itself by passing the `-clean` argument to the last invocation.
 Or simply with: